You care for your community.

 • Complete the monthly reading

-• Come ready to listen, learn, and contribute
+• Come ready to listen, contribute, and sit with hard questions

 The Fellowship is led by Taylors TownSquare leaders: